merenlab/anvio/anvio/docs/programs/anvi-profile.md

 You can characterize the codon frequencies of genes in your sample at the cost of some runtime.
 Despite time being money, codon frequency analysis can be helpful downstream.
 Simply add the tag `--profile-SCVs` and watch the magic happen.

-Alternatively, you can choose not to store insertion and deletion data or single nucleotide variance data.
+Alternatively, you can choose not to store insertion and deletion data or single nucleotide variant data.

 If you know the limits of your system, you can also multithread this program.
 See the program help menu for more information.